We're Going to Have Another Pandemic. You Need Eye Protection.

 They’re vented.

 Otherwise, you’re going to need to cover those vents.
 Maybe you can do it with tape, or maybe you can use a hot glue gun to fill them.
 You’re also going to need to make sure those goggles come with some kind of anti-fog coating.
+You can buy anti-fog sprays, but word on the street is they don’t work very well and they can damage lenses.

 Have you ever worn goggles that fog up?